ddragosd/jax-rs-on-karaf/README.md

 #### Playing with JAX-RS samples
 To view the JAX-RS samples in action simply open a browser to `http://localhost:8181/api/hello` The source code for the resource that displays the message is found at : `https://github.com/ddragosd/jax-rs-on-karaf/blob/master/jax-rs-example/src/main/java/jaxrs/example/hello/HelloWorldResource.java`.

+#### DISCALIMER
+This is not production ready code.
+I've published it in order to demonstrate how easy it is to get started with JAX-RS in the OSGI world.
+Feel free to use it as-is without any warranty.